yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-admin/cloud-billing-costs.md

 {{< /tip >}}

-You receive a free allowance of 10GB per month for every 1 vCPU per month used in a cluster.
+The free allowance for data out transfers is 10GB per month for every 1 vCPU per month used in a cluster.
 You are charged for any data transfer used in excess of the free allowance.

 ### Controlling data transfer costs